roman-milk/roman-milk.github.io/f5-desperate-times-and-measures.md

+===

- ****** F5: Desperate Times and Measures ****** byTx_Tall_Tales© There was a new cleared trail that circled the property.
+There was a new cleared trail that circled the property.
 It ran past the swimming hole, and my 'official' Maya Ruins.
 Honestly, it looked like a pile of rocks.
 No temple to the sun here, but a professor from the university in Belize City confirmed it.
 It turns out the area was littered with ruins.
 Manolo said for only $2000 Belize, he could have it excavated, and see what was under the dirt.
 I was curious, but not that curious.
 He still cleaned it up, exposed a couple of steps and a piece of wall, put up a stone and another sign.
 "Jenna's Rest".
 It was near the edge of my property, and less than fifty feet later Manolo had the end of the trail coming out on the side road, conveniently across from where the trails at the community next door started.

  The roads were improved, with a nice cleared space on each side.
 The fruit trees were trimmed, sprayed, and mulched.
 I even had my shade gazebo with thatched roof to the east side of the beach.
 My original little grill was enclosed, and was big enough to cook a side of beef.
 I had a half-ton of wood charcoal in the brick box beside it.
 There were two hammocks down by the water, hanging between some of the trees that had been left when the beach was originally cleared.
 Two.
 There was only one of me.
 You do the math.